-Standing monthly I&T Steering Committee meetings (staffed by the Project Owner and the Project Manager) will integrate the formal project executive steering updates into the agenda beginning January 2022.
-The 90-minute agenda will include a dedicated project focus for reviewing project progress, requests for support, high risks, critical issues, budget, and the current state of gated funding deliverables.
+Standing monthly I&T Steering Committee meetings (staffed by the Project Manager) will integrate the formal project executive steering updates into the agenda beginning January 2022, scheduled for 90-minutes.
+The project agenda (typically 1-hour) will include a dedicated project focus for reviewing project progress, requests for support, high risks, critical issues, budget, and the current state of gated funding deliverables.
+The remaining 30+/- minutes of the meeting (project-only participants are excused) so that the I&T Committee can address its standing agenda topics of Advisory Committee updates, portfolio of projects and roundtable for information sharing.
+This portion of the agenda is facilitated by the Employment Connections Division Director or delegate.

 The Executive Steering Committee will be asked for specific help, particularly when decisions are complex, have public implications or involve statewide stakeholder groups.
-When needed, timely escalations would occur through the Project Owner to the I&T Steering Committee Officers (Chair, Co-chair, and Vice Co-chairs).
+When needed, timely escalations would occur through the Project Owner or Project Manager to the I&T Steering Committee Officers (Chair, Co-chair, and Vice Co-chairs).

 The Project's success is dependent upon the Executive Steering Committee providing strong engagement and alignment to ensure the achievement of the common goal of delivering a quality product on-time and on-schedule.
 The project is designed with this commitment expectation.
 Below are the Executive Steering Committee responsibilities as it pertains to this Project.
-The Project Roles in the first column are to align with the Washington State OCIO IT Project Dashboard nomenclature.
+The Project Roles\ in the first column are to align with the Washington State OCIO IT Project Dashboard nomenclature.
 These roles and responsibilities do not supersede the existing I&T Steering Committee Charter and Bylaws.